mrsuh/cordova-seamstress/README.md

-# Cordova Seamstress applicaiton #
+# Cordova Seamstress application #

 Simple Cordova application: calculator for seamstress with its own logic